SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/AddConnectorToSymbolPalette/README.md

 #Symbol Palette Sample

-This sample demonstrate how to add connector to a palette.
+This sample demonstrates how to add a connector to a palette.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent